 BlueCheck aids oral health professionals to visualize active caries in enamel and dentin.

-BlueCheck makes it possible to detect caries early.
+BlueCheck makes it possible to detect caries lesions early.
 This means minimally invasive dentistry approach and cost-effective repair treatments can be used – before cavities develop – potentially preventing painful and expensive surgical dentistry options.

 Visual evidence of disease